compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

 For function types, `infer` will take the arguments declared in the function, add them to the context, and then run `infer` on the body.
 For example, `infer((lambda ((x Int) (y Int)) (+ x y)), gamma)` will call `infer((+ x y), gamma + (x, Int) + (y, Int))` to infer the type of the body. <!-- TODO: split into multiple ~~> lines like we did for eval -->
-As far as type checking is concerned, there's no difference between a `rec` and a `lambda`, except for the fact that we have to make the type of
+As far as type checking is concerned, there's no difference between a `rec` and a `lambda`, except for the fact that we have to annotate the return type of the function, and add the recursive function typing to the context.

 For function application, `infer` will infer the types of all of the arguments, and the type of the function in the head position.
 If each of the argument types is convertible with the corresponding argument in the function's type, then `infer` will return the function's return type.